QATester35D/SelenPyTest_Framework/README.md

 - Used to define some global fixtures
 - Contains Setup/Teardown logic

+'assertions' folder: This is for my custom assertion approach.
+A normal assert won't log anything when the assert passes and will terminate execution if there is a failure.
+I implemented an assertion approach to log both pass and fail results, requirement IDs, description and continue testing.
+If there is a validation that should fail the test execution, then a regular assert statement will be used.

+'helpers' folder:
-'helpers' folder: contains files for the various sites that includes methods to help with common processes and simplify test code.
+- contains helper files for the various sites that includes methods to help with common processes and simplify test code.
+- contains files for handling the custom assertions

 'utilities' folder:
 'locators.py' – Centralized Object Repository